di2712/frontend-nanodegree-resume/README.md

 Interactive Resume
 ==================

-David J. Iman
+Original code part of project 2 from Udacity's Front End Web Development Nanodegree.
+This represents my online resume that was created for project 2.

-Resume hosted on github at (https://github.com/di2712/frontend-nanodegree-resume)
+Resume hosted on github at [cherylcourt.github.io/resume](http://cherylcourt.github.io/resume/)